klyshko/EFX-project/writeup.md

 ### 1.3 Analysis of structural differences

- The RMSD analysis was performed in the jupyter notebook file `rmsd_analysis.ipynb`.
+ The RMSD analysis was performed in the jupyter notebook file [rmsd_analysis.ipynb](rmsd_analysis.ipynb).
 Here I look at the pairwise rmsd (in Å) between all nine structures taking into account common heavy atoms' positions.
 (All pdbs have different atom numbers and I had to find the set of common atoms)

  ![](pics/rmsd_heavy.png)